poridhiEng/poridhi-labs/Poridhi Labs/MLOps Lab/Lab 09/README.md

-# Customer Churn Prediction with MLflow, PostgreSQL & AWS S3
+# Customer Churn Prediction Tracking with MLflow
 This project implements a comprehensive customer churn prediction system using seven different machine learning models.
 The project uses telco customer churn data to predict whether a customer will discontinue their service.
 We integrate MLflow for experiment tracking, PostgreSQL for metadata storage, and Amazon S3 for artifact storage.

 ![](https://raw.githubusercontent.com/poridhiEng/poridhi-labs/3265abfa3be556d1dcbfa3b2e8c9240bd6a065d9/Poridhi%20Labs/MLOps%20Lab/Lab%2009/images/mlops-lab-09.svg)